 Cardboard boxes are meant for containment and not for structural support.

 Cardboard boxes can easily loose their 'stiffness' in the Costa Rican climate, and quickly turn into cardboard bags.

-With other boxes stacked on top it is your contents that will end up carrying that weight from above.
+With other boxes stacked on top, it will be your contents that will end up carrying that weight from above.
 Some plastic totes work pretty well but others are only marginally better than cardboard and collapse more easily than you might think.
 Boxes and totes can be structurally reinforced with sticks in the corners and/or the center.

 Weight from above can be more evenly distributed upon the contents by putting a thin piece of plywood on top of the contents before closing it up

-Boxes can be fortified against impact somewhat with additional layers of cardboard on the bottom, top and sides
+Boxes can be fortified against impact somewhat with additional layers of cardboard on the bottom, top or sides

 Pack fragile items, each carefully protected in their own box.
 Those can then be packed inside the shipping box.